 The Case For Donnie And April

-People sometimes get antsy about the idea of the Turtles having romantic inclinations and lives, but I don't really relate to that objection, because to me the Ninja Turtles belong to fairy tale.
-They have all the trappings of weird pulpy sci-fi and pop-culture homage, but that's just how we tell our fairy tales nowadays.
-We sometimes forget that those kinds of stories used to be dangerous and often turned out badly.
-That the happiness was contingent, and complicated, and often temporary, and that people died, and plans were frustrated.
+People sometimes get antsy about the idea of the Ninja Turtles having romantic inclinations and lives, but I can't relate to that objection because to me the Ninja Turtles belong to the world of fairy tale.
+They have all the outer trappings of weird pulpy sci-fi and pop-culture homage, but (to be honest) that's just how we tell our fairy tales nowadays.
+And we sometimes forget that these kinds of stories used to be inherently dangerous and often turned out badly.
+That the happiness was contingent, and complicated, and often temporary.
+That protagonists lost or died, and plans were frustrated.
 Sounds a lot like the Turtles to me.
-So here we are with Ninja Turtles and fairy tales, and, like the midpoint twist in a love story, April has very suddenly and very distinctly become a creature of fairy tale herself.
-In the 2012 series she's a mutant-alien hybrid.
-In the 2018 series she's in the process of becoming a conduit for magic and ancestor spirits and ninpo.
-In Mirage Volume 4, by 2005, she's a living drawing who at any moment might disappear into the dimension of Ebrik, to which the only portal has been lost.

-Vol 4...
-I swear.
-As much as Peter Laird disclaimed against such pairings for decades, it looks an awful lot like he's setting up the idea of Donatello being in love with April.
-Maybe I'm imagining things.
-Or maybe Laird just realized that comic books and fairy tales have a lot in common, and he stopped fighting inevitability.
-Let's put aside the crazy coincidental connection that April's warp crystal origin makes between her and Donatello (and, come to think of it, 2012 April also assumed unto herself Don's commonly shown propensity for psychic/transcendental episodes), and jump right into Donatello's dream in issue #31 (available free, on Laird's blog online).
-In his dream, Donatello is wandering along through the countryside in a full-out Robin Hood, Lincoln Green get-up, when he comes to a log that acts as a river crossing.
-A huge figure in Shredder-like armour comes out of the forest to stop him from entering into "Shredwood," and they fight on the log, trading insults taken right out of Shakespeare, until Don knocks the guy into the river.
-His helmet having come off, the man turns around and reveals himself to be...
-Casey Jones.
-Casey says something cryptic about April, and Don wakes up to the phone ringing.
-I love how it calls back to their fight in the early Northampton days, when Casey and Don did not like each other, and when Casey was really kind of a jerk.
+Let's put aside the crazy coincidental connection that April's warp crystal origin makes between her and Donatello (and, come to think of it, 2012 April also assumed unto herself Don's commonly shown propensity for psychic/transcendental episodes), and jump right into Donatello's dream in Volume 4 issue #31 (available free, on Laird's blog online).
+In his dream, Donatello wanders along through the countryside in a full-out Robin Hood get-up.
+He comes to a log that acts as a river crossing, and a huge figure in Shredder-like armour comes out of the forest to stop him from entering into "Shredwood."
+They fight on the log, trading insults taken right out of Shakespeare, until Don knocks the guy into the river.
+The man, his helmet knocked off in the fray, turns around and reveals himself to be...
+April's husband Casey Jones.
+Casey says something cryptic about April, and immediately afterward Don wakes up to the phone ringing.
+I love how this scene calls back to the fight in the early Northampton days, when Casey and Don very much did not like each other, and when Casey was rather a jerk in general.
 But it goes a lot farther than that.
-To have a dream in which you are innocently going about your business, only to be antagonized and attacked by a faceless villain, and then to fight and overcome said villain, who turns out to be the husband of your very lovely friend, and who - after you defeat him - says the name of that friend to you with an angry look...
-I'm just saying there's some subtext here, and poor Donatello is probably in for some personal realizations in the near future.
-He obviously has no idea yet, because at the next instant he's awoken by a phone call from April herself, and with blissfully unaware naivety he goes on to tell her about this weird dream he just had.
+To have a dream in which you are innocently going about your business, only to be antagonized and attacked by a faceless villain, to then fight and overcome said villain, who turns out to be the husband of your very lovely friend, and who (after you defeat him) speaks her name to you with an angry look...
+I'm just saying there's some subtext here, and poor Donatello seems to be in for some personal realizations in the near future.
+He obviously has no idea yet, because in the next instant he's awoken by a phone call from April herself, and with truly a hilarious and blissfully unaware naivety he goes on to tell her about the weird dream he just had.

-Casey's grown into a pretty good person, and I think we all want both he and April to lead happy lives.
-But the mishap will out, even if he foolishly tries hide it.
-April is almost home, and Karai has just asked to use the bathroom.
-April will find Karai in their house.
-Casey will be nervous and weird.
-He won't know if anything happened or not, and Karai is probably going to Loki the crap out of the situation for a good five minutes before she admits that nothing happened.
-The result will be a huge fight between Casey and April, followed by some serious conversations about their marriage.
-How are those conversations gonna go?
+How would those conversations go?
 In some iterations Casey and April seem like a great fit.
-In the 1990 movie… in those few frames of The Last Ronin 2… even in the fan comic MNTG.
-But in Mirage, they hardly have anything in common other than Shadow and the secret of the Turtles.
+In the 1990 movie, and in those few hints from The Last Ronin, for instance.
+But in Mirage, the two of them hardly have anything in common other than raising Shadow and sharing the secret of the Turtles.
 The Turtles aren't a secret anymore.
 Shadow is almost grown.
 So what's left?
 Much as they might care about each other, do they even have anything to build on, going forward?
 And if they do split up, Casey has never been the type to be alone for long.
-Doesn’t running around kicking butt with Karai seem like a pretty good fit for Casey Jones, instructor in Pain 101?
-In a FB post from a couple years ago (six?
-SIX YEARS!
-My gosh), Jim Lawson even posted a hypothetical picture for a possible end to Volume 4, and teased the idea that a woman's figure off in the distance with Casey might be Karai rather than April.
+Running around and kicking butt with Karai does seem like a pretty good fit for Casey Jones, instructor in Pain 101.
+And backing this up, a Jim Lawson FB post from several years ago showed his vision for a possible end to Volume 4, teasing the idea that a woman's figure off in the distance with Casey might just be Karai rather than April.
 Maybe he was just messing with us, or maybe not.
-(And sure, as of issue #32 Donatello is still the size of an action figure, but it would only take the flimsiest of happenstance to fix that.)
+(And sure, as of issue #32 Donatello is still the size of an action figure, but it would only take the flimsiest of narrative happenstance to fix that.)

-The thing that isn't really clear then, again, is would Don have a shot?
-As far as I can tell, that's largely dependent on April’s own journey going forward.
+Getting back to the point - the thing that isn't really clear then is if Mirage April were free would Mirage Donatello have a shot?
+As far as I can tell, that's partly dependent on April’s own journey going forward.
 If April learns to be happy with herself, and to feel like there's a place in the world where she really belongs... that her uniqueness is a strength rather than a liability...
-I think the chances are pretty good.
-The two of them are already great friends who arguably have more common ground than most of the other characters.
-And plus, you know... fate.
+I think there's at least half a chance.
+The two of them are already great friends, who arguably have more common ground than most of the other characters.

 Comments